latendre/PythonCyc/README.md

 1) For a tutorial on how to use PythonCyc, please consult the HTML file tutorial.html under the doc directory of this package.

-2) For the API documentation of PythonCyc, please consult pythoncyc.readthedocs.org.
+2) For the API documentation of PythonCyc, please consult http://pythoncyc.readthedocs.org.

-3) For the latest news about PythonCyc, see the web page at http://bioinformatics.ai.sri.com/ptools/pythoncyc.html
+3) For the latest news about PythonCyc, please consult http://bioinformatics.ai.sri.com/ptools/pythoncyc.html

 Author